-Encourage policies to enable the Sun Corridor Network (SCN), the Arizona universities' research and education collaborative network, to flourish and expand services to a broader base of users.
-A robust SCN enables discovery, innovation and research outcomes among postsecondary researchers and educators.
-This infrastructure is critical to attracting world-class researchers and research funding to Arizona.
-A future-proofed P-20 education technology infrastructure is essential to enable modern digital-learning technologies and methods necessary for a workforce equipped for the knowledge-based economy.
-The Arizona Department of Education is currently limited in its ability to partner with SCN due to it being a provider (i.e., vendor)

-in E-rate transactions with schools and districts.
-We encourage the department to explore avenues for partnership with SCN, possibly transitioning from provider to statewide consortium lead requiring one-time financial support to seed the transition to a consortium lead and shared service provider.
-SCN with its expertise in building and managing public-sector focused broadband networks should explore a broader mission to include providing cost-effective broadband infrastructure and services for low-income and rural communities as well as consulting on new community and municipal broadband networks.
-SCN should undertake a strategic planning process and explore the feasibility of creating a statewide nonprofit consortium with the Arizona Department of Education, the Arizona State Library, the Arizona Broadband Office, and other local and state organizations to develop a statewide network to connect and support the universities, community colleges, nonprofit organizations, health care organizations, local communities, and others.
-Direct partnerships between SCN and schools and libraries can be a challenge today as SCN is a provider in E-rate transactions and a consortium with potential state funding may be a strategy to overcome this barrier.
+Encourage policies to enable the Sun Corridor Network (SCN), the Arizona universities' research and education collaborative network, to facilitate discovery, innovation and research outcomes among postsecondary researchers and educators while expanding services to a broader base of users.
+SCN's infrastructure is critical to attracting world-class researchers and research funding to Arizona and future-proofing P-20 education technology infrastructure to enable modern digital-learning technologies and methods necessary for a workforce equipped for the knowledge-based economy.
+The Council encourages the Arizona Department of Education, which is currently limited in its ability to partner with SCN due to it being a provider (i.e., vendor) in E-rate transactions with schools and districts, to explore avenues for partnership with SCN, possibly transitioning from provider to statewide consortium lead and shared service provider.
+SCN, with its expertise in building and managing public-sector broadband networks, should expand its mission to include providing cost-effective broadband infrastructure and services for low-income and rural communities.
+Additionally, SCN should offer consulting on new community and municipal broadband networks, and develop a statewide network to connect and support universities, community colleges, nonprofit organizations, health care organizations, and local communities.

-Support the network's public-private partnership strategy to bring high-bandwidth access to Internet2-the national education/research network and community-and the commercial internet to the Arizona P-20 community.
-Support the network's participation in Arizona Department of Transportation's investment in highwaycorridor fiber deployments and their anticipated public-private partnerships to grow and manage a robust state network.
+Support the network's public-private partnership strategy to bring high-bandwidth access to Internet2-the national education and research network and community-and the commercial internet to the Arizona P-20 community.
+Support the network's participation in Arizona Department of Transportation's investment in highway-corridor fiber deployments and its public-private partnerships to grow and manage a robust state network.
 This will lead to the improvement of rural broadband network capacity and availability across the region, as well as improved regional research collaborations.
-Successful rollout of these strategies will enable the network and its member universities-ASU, UArizona and NAU-to bring better and lower-cost internet and Internet2 by leveraging economies of scale and shared infrastructure while driving better broadband availability for all.
+Successful rollout of these strategies will enable the network and its member universities-ASU, U of A and NAU-to bring better and lower-cost internet and Internet2 by leveraging economies of scale and shared infrastructure while driving better broadband availability for all.
 Support the network's National Science Foundation grant-funded efforts to interconnect Arizona's community colleges in support of joint science-research drivers and STEM education initiatives.
 Support SCN's efforts in expanding eduroam as a solution that enables authorized users on specific educational, library and public space wireless networks to roam with their existing credentials onto a great, cooperative collection of such networks, boosting the value proposition of all the institutional infrastructure investments being made in these networks.

-ARIZONA TECHNOLOGY COUNCIL LEGISLATIVE PRIORITIES - 2024
+2025 ARIZONA TECHNOLOGY COUNCIL LEGISLATIVE PRIORITIES